 NOTE: When you print the chart, you will be printing a fairly large bitmap.
 In particular, with Print Resolution set to High, the output size may be too big for your printer's memory.
 If you find that you can not print a chart, you may need to set the Print Resolution to Low (click Options).

-When you click "Bmap", your chart is saved as a bitmap file in the Reports folder of the Master Numerology program.
+When you click "Bmap", your chart is saved as a bitmap file in the Readings folder of the Master Numerology program.